7 Best XR Tools for Radiology and Medical Imaging in 2026

 5. EchoPixel

 EchoPixel creates holographic 3D medical visualization using stereo display technology that makes anatomical structures appear to float in physical space without requiring a headset.
 Their True 3D system is used in complex cardiac surgery planning, enabling surgeons to manipulate and measure 3D cardiac anatomy before procedures and conduct virtual surgical rehearsal on patient-specific models.
+Note: EchoPixel has had limited recent public activity and a small team.
+Verify current product availability and company status before engaging.

 Website: https://echopixel.com